trakt-tools/universal-trakt-scrobbler/README.md

 #### How to add more streaming services

 - Run `npx create-streaming-service`.
 It will prompt you a few questions about the service and automatically generate all the necessary files.
+If you want to provide all the information at once without being prompted, run `npx create-streaming-service --help` to see the options.
 - Go to the generated files and adjust them accordingly.
 You can see the files of the other services for some reference.

 ### Credits